vs-user2015/wp-theme-2.0/README.md

 # SETTING UP DATABASE
 1. Start Apache server and MySQL.
+2. On left hand side, click phpMyAdmin to access database.
 2. Create new database for the project. ( ex : rapid-plumbing )
 3. Import wp-template.sql file into the database.
 4. In the root folder, change wp-config-sample.php to wp-config.php